apache/ozone/hadoop-hdds/docs/content/design/leader-execution/index-generation-usages.md

 ## Step-by-step incremental changes for existing flow

-for increment changes, need remove dependency with ratis index.
+1. for increment changes, need remove dependency with ratis index.
 For this, need to use leader index in both old and new flow.
+2. objectId generation: need follow old logic of index to objectId conversion.